PayU India integrates with Zoho Books for seamless payments

-New Delhi, May 18 (IANS) Leading online payment solutions provider PayU on Tuesday announced an integration with Zoho Books, the GST-compliant accounting solution from tech company Zoho.
+New Delhi: Leading online payment solutions provider PayU on Tuesday announced an integration with Zoho Books, the GST-compliant accounting solution from tech company Zoho.

 The move will help deliver a seamless payment experience to merchants and increase business efficiencies, PayU said, adding that its technology and solutions will allow merchants to reconcile payments within Zoho Books and access a full-scale payment infrastructure.